The Crimson Rivers: Plot

+Niemans questions Fanny Ferreira, a glaciologist.
+Niemans breaks into the dead librarian's office and finds details on the faculty history.
+He discovers that the original faculty-staff were intellectuals who believed in creating a super-race based not on physical criteria but on intellectuality, and that was the real reason for their original inbreeding problems.
+Soon after, Fanny and Niemans discover a second body, murdered in the same ritualistic fashion inside a glacier.

+Niemans meets Kerkerian at the victim’s home, as the latter thinks he violated the grave.
+Due to the body being endorned with glass eyes, Niemans returns back to Cherneze's practice.
+The doctor is already dead, and they almost catch the killer, who fights off Niemans and races away.
+They learn the prints on Niemans's gun belong to Judith Herault.
+Kerkerian goes back to search the grave in Sarzac, which is empty except for a picture.
+He returns with the photo from the grave and Niemans recognizes as Fanny.

-Kerkerian returns with the photo from the grave Niemans recognizes as Fanny and, on the way to her house, they narrowly avoid being run off the road by the Dean's son as they piece together the story: Due to the poor bloodlines and genetic mutations in the faculty's inbred offspring, the doctors at the hospital had been swapping healthy village children with the university children and Callois arranged the matches between both types of children in the college's breeding-program.
+On the way to her house, they narrowly avoid being run off the road by the Dean's son as they piece together the story: Due to the poor bloodlines and genetic mutations in the faculty's inbred offspring, the doctors at the hospital had been swapping healthy village children with the university children and Callois arranged the matches between both types of children in the college's breeding-program.
 Sertys, they deduce, must have swapped Fanny for one of the dead faculty babies while leaving her identical twin, Judith, with her birth family as a control subject.
-When Judith was brought to the hospital because of her broken wrist, her mother saw pictures of Fanny and realized that she was her stolen daughter.
+When Judith was brought to the hospital because of a broken wrist, her mother saw pictures of Fanny and realized that she was her stolen daughter.
 The family fled the hospital and were pursued by members of the faculty who caused the accident that killed the husband.
-The mother hid Judith and later on falsely identified the stolen body of the girl who died of pneumonia as her daughter's, keeping Judith inside their house at all times.
-As the mother slowly descended into madness and took refuge as a nun, Judith sought Fanny and told her the whole story.
-Fanny now hid Judith, who could go out pretending to be Fanny and it was Judith who left her picture in her desecrated grave as a clue.
+The mother hid Judith and faked her death.
+As the mother slowly descended into madness and took refuge as a nun, Judith sought Fanny, who continued hiding her.

-Once at Fanny's house they find the missing hands and eyes of the victims in her basement, but Fanny is now gone and so are her grenades.
+Once at Fanny's house they find the missing hands and eyes of the victims in her basement.
 Niemans gives the order to evacuate the university while he and Kerkerian travel up the mountain to find Fanny.
-The duo confront Fanny only to be set upon by Judith, who is now as mad as their mother and who committed the crimes.
-Judith tells Fanny to kill Niemans, but she refuses, and instead turns the gun on her sister.
-At the same time Kerkerian fires at Judith, but hits Fanny in the shoulder and the gunshots trigger an avalanche.
-Judith is swept away and the rest are buried in the snow until a rescue team arrives with search dogs.
-Fanny is airlifted to hospital while Kerkerian asks Niemans to explain his fear of dogs.
+The duo confront Fanny only to be set upon by Judith.
+She tells Fanny to kill Niemans and the ensuing gunfight triggers an avalanche.
+Judith is killed and the rest are buried in the snow until a rescue team arrives.

 Cast

 Production

 Exteriors were shot on location near Grenoble in the communes of Albertville, Livet-et-Gavet, Avrieux, Apprieu, Bourg d'Oisans, Vallorcine, Vinay and Virieu sur Bourbre.

 The university was actually the Onera Modane-Avrieux wind tunnels Centre at Villarodin-Bourget, Savoy.
-The glacier scenes were filmed on the Mer de Glace beneath Mont-Blanc and above Argentiere in the Chamonix Valley, Haute-Savoie.
+The glacier scenes were filmed on the Mer de Glace beneath Mont-Blanc and above Argentière in the Chamonix Valley, Haute-Savoie.